-9.2.2 Manufacture and Distribution
+9.2.2 Manufacture, Dispense and Distribution

 The study formula will be manufactured in batches and will be shipped to Sharp for storage and distribution.
-Pharmacy or delegated site staff will receive an initial supply of blinded eHF, pHF, and open label pHF and non-hydrolysed formula.
+Pharmacy or delegated site staff will receive an initial supply of blinded eHF, pHF, and open label pHF and non-hydrolysed formula prior to opening.